 The benefits of a third-party consultant

-Is your HIPAA compliance checklist 2021 ready for the new year?
+Is your HIPAA compliance checklist for 2021 ready for the new year?
 Now is the perfect time to get your organization prepared.

 Ignorance of HIPAA rules is no excuse for noncompliance.
-Pleading ignorance of the rules will not get you out of an investigation from the OCR.
+Pleading ignorance of the rules will not get you out of an investigation by the OCR.
 You must understand the rules and how they affect your organization, including the many updates that have been made due to the recent public health crisis.

 A third-party consultant can come into your organization and conduct a HIPAA risk assessment.
 A risk analysis will identify what you are doing right as well as areas that need improvement.
 Having an outside party conduct your assessment provides an objective review by a team of professionals.
-HIPAA regulations are complex, and it is useful to have highly experienced individuals conducting assessments and implement new plans.
+HIPAA regulations are complex, and it is useful to have highly experienced individuals conducting assessments and implementing new plans.